Contents

 MAST boosts your distributed platform utilization

-and identifies bottlenecks by performing sensitivity analysis with
+and identifies bottlenecks by performing sensitivity analysis

-the least pessimistic available techniques.
+with the least pessimistic available techniques.
 Besides the

-utilizations of the CPUs and networks it reports slacks, which are
+utilizations of the CPUs and networks it reports slacks, which

-should decrease to achieve success.
+schedulable, or should decrease to achieve success.

 A fully design-oriented tool

-The tools provided in MAST are fast enough to
+The tools provided in MAST are fast enough to help

-help the designer in the exploration of design alternatives by
+the designer in the exploration of design alternatives by

-bringing back useful feedback on the capacities of the system to
+bringing back useful feedback on the capacities of the system

-keep up with more workload, or on the identification of the
+to keep up with more workload, or on the identification of the

-bottlenecks that tell the designer how much and where to cut in
+bottlenecks that tell the designer how much and where to cut

-order to reach schedulability.
+in order to reach schedulability.

 Application domains

-MAST has been successfully exploited in
+MAST has been successfully exploited in embedded

-embedded applications across the most demanding real-time
+applications across the most demanding real-time systems

-systems domains spanning from industrial controllers,
+domains spanning from industrial controllers,

 telecommunications, automotive, avionics and space.